 \section{Fractional-Order Model of Viscoelasticity}

-The fractional-order standard linear solid model, depicted in Figure~\ref{fig:FO-SLS}, generalizes the well-known SLS model with a fractional-order derivative, whose order is between 0 and 1.
+The fractional-order SLS model, depicted in Figure~\ref{fig:FO-SLS}, generalizes the well-known SLS model with a fractional-order derivative, whose order is between 0 and 1.

 There exist several different (and equally valid) definitions for fractional derivatives.
-In this study, we utilize the Grünwald–Letnikov derivative~\cite{grunwald}, since this definition can be easily adapted for discrete-time realizations.
+In this study, we use the Grünwald–Letnikov derivative~\cite{grunwald} because it can be easily adapted to discrete-time realizations.
 The Grünwald–Letnikov derivative is defined as where $\alpha$ is the order of the derivative, $h$ is the step size, and $\binom{\alpha}{k}$ denotes the generalized binomial coefficient, with

 while $\Gamma$ represents the Gamma function.